chri50/cups/INSTALL.md

 > c. software updates will often replace parts of your local installation,
 >    potentially rendering your system unusable.
 >
-> Apple only supports using the Clang supplied with Xcode to build CUPS on
+> Apple only supports using the compiler supplied with Xcode to build CUPS on
 > macOS.